hullcss/discord-bot/README.md

 ## TODO:

+- [ ] Reset:
+  - [ ] remove every occurance of course rep role
-- [ ] Reset: Remove all course reps and paid member role allocations
+  - [ ] remove every occurance of paid member role
+- [ ] Embeds:
-- [ ] Embeds: Move all embeds into one command with subcommands
+  - [ ] Move all embeds into one command with subcommands
+  - [ ] add a button to the paid member post that opens up a form
+  - [ ] add button to coc embed to give people the paid member role
 - [x] Socs: Add links to other socs that we are friends with
 - [ ] Links: Provide Useful links and resources
 - [x] Ping: Returns the latency of the bot (mostly for util purposes)
-- [ ] Help: Provide a list of commands and their usage
-- [ ] If a member who hasnt agreed to code of conduct sends a message, delete it and get em to sign
+- [x] If a member who hasnt agreed to code of conduct sends a message, delete it and get em to sign